OzMaatuk/stock-prediction-deep-neural-learning/README.md

 ### Model Training

-The `TrainLstmNetwork` function in `LongShortTermMemory.py` trains the LSTM model:
+The `train` function in `LongShortTermMemory.py` trains the LSTM model:

 - **Loads data:** Reads historical stock data.
 - **Creates the model:** Builds the LSTM model.